Screen Prints up to 14″ x 14″ in as many as 8 colors.

 Step 3 Screen Creation

-Screen printing creation actually begins long before we even have our film positives ready.
-The first thing that we do is take a screen which has a very fine mesh fabric attached and apply a special light sensitive material called emulsion.
+Screen printer creation actually begins long before we even have our film positives ready.
+The first thing that we do is take a screen which has a very fine mesh fabric attached and apply a special light-sensitive material called emulsion.
 The screen is then placed in a dark cabinet so that the emulsion can dry.
 Once the emulsion is dry we can then finish the screen creation process.
 We take our positive and place it on the screen and put the screen in a special light exposing unit.
 When exposed to the light the emulsion that is not covered by the black areas of the positive become hard.
 Once the screen has been exposed for the proper amount of time it is removed from the light unit and is then washed so that the soft emulsion can be removed exposing the mesh holes.
 We then let the screen dry and we are ready to set the screen up on the press.

 Step 4 Press Set-up

-Once we have good quality screens containing the image of our customers designs we are then ready to set them up on our press.
+Once we have good quality screens containing the image of our customer’s designs we are then ready to set them up on our press.
 If the design involves multiple colors we set each screen at one of the stations and register each one so that each color of the design lines up properly.
 Once we have all of our screens registered we place ink on each screen and run a test print on a test square.
 If the test print is satisfactory we are ready to run the job.

 Step 5 Printing